-Rick is a serial entrepreneur with a heart to make change happen.
+Rick is a serial entrepreneur with a passion for driving changes in healthcare that make sense to ayers, patients, and providers alike.
 His first company was International Managed Healthcare in Canada, which he sold to Liberty Mutual Insurance in 1994.
-In 1997, he built Alliance Medical Corporation, the first major medical device reprocessing company.
-This company acted as a pioneer in many aspects of the reprocessing industry.
+In 1997, he built Alliance Medical Corporation, the first major medical device reprocessing company that was a pioneer in many aspects of the reprocessing industry.
 In 2010, Rick sold his company to Stryker for more than half a billion dollars.
-Rick has a passion for driving changes that make sense to healthcare – payers, patients, and providers alike.

-Paul Barnicke is a retired senior partner of PwC having spent 37 years in the accounting profession specializing in taxation.
-Paul has extensive experience across all commercial sectors including 7 years working in capital markets, M&A and international tax in New York and London, England.
+Paul is a retired senior partner of PwC having spent 37 years in the accounting profession specializing in taxation.
+He has extensive experience across all commercial sectors including 7 years working in capital markets, M&A and international tax in New York and London, England.
 Paul is also a retired Vice-President Taxation for the George Weston group of companies, including Choice REIT, PC Bank and Loblaw.
-Paul has his HBA from Ivy.
 Paul is active on numerous corporate, non-profit and charitable boards.

-Associate Professor of Anaesthesiology University of Western Schulich School of Medicine2012 Appointed Chair of OMA’s section on Anesthesiology2011 recipient of the Professional Staff Organization Award for St. Joseph’s Health Care2011 Ontario representative of the Canadian Anaesthesiology Association
+James is an Associate Professor of Anaesthesiology at the University of Western Schulich School of Medicine.
+In 2012, he was appointed Chair of OMA’s section on Anesthesiology.
+In 2011, James was the recipient of the Professional Staff Organization Award for St. Joseph’s Health Care.
+James was Ontario's representative of the Canadian Anaesthesiology Association in 2011.

-Geoffrey Browne has over 40 years of experience in the financial services in Canada, the U.S. and London England.
-He was head of private equity of Merrill Lynch Canada a founder and Managing Partner of MWI & Partners, a private equity firm.
+Geoff has over 40 years of experience in the financial services in Canada, the U.S. and London, England.
+He was head of private equity of Merrill Lynch Canada and a founder and Managing Partner of MWI & Partners, a private equity firm.
 Prior to founding MWI, he was a senior executive with Canadian Imperial Bank of Commerce and CIBC Wood Gundy Inc. for over 20 years.
-The last position held at CIBC was Chief of Staff for CIBC World Markets.
+His last position at CIBC was Chief of Staff for CIBC World Markets.
 Geoff is active on numerous corporate and not-for-profit Boards.

-Successful entrepreneur principal and managing director with proven strategic and leadership competencies in business development, team building and revenue generation.
-Demonstrated strengths in creating powerful relationships between clients and service providers and sourcing, selling and delivering innovative client concepts that increase revenue.
-Self starter with a rich mix of technical, finance, marketing, operations and leadership capabilities.
-Tim has been a successful businessman with experience as a Chartered Accountant at Coopers & Lybrand, and corporate banker at Bank of Montreal, Chicago IL specializing in leveraged buyouts.
-Tim spent a number of years as the managing director of Union Bank of Switzerland in Chicago where he ran a lending portfolio of $1.4 billion.
-Since leaving the banking industry Tim has successfully pursued life as an entrepreneur.
+Tim is a successful entrepreneur and managing director with proven strategic and leadership competencies in business development, team building and revenue generation.
+He has demonstrated strengths in sourcing, selling and delivering innovative client concepts that increase revenue.
+Tim has been a successful businessman with experience as a Chartered Accountant at Coopers & Lybrand, and as a corporate banker at Bank of Montreal, Chicago IL specializing in leveraged buyouts.
+He spent a number of years as the managing director of Union Bank of Switzerland in Chicago where he ran a lending portfolio of $1.4 billion.
+Since leaving the banking industry, Tim has successfully pursued life as an entrepreneur.